aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    The migration script requires a separate S3 folder for each entity type: database, table, and partition.
 Each folder contains one to many files.
 Each line of a file is a single JSON object.
-No comma or any other separation character should appear at the end of the line.
+No comma or any other separation character can appear at the end of the line.
 Each JSON object has a field `type` with a value of `database`, `table`, or `partition`, and a field `item` that contains the metadata payload.
 The table entity also contains a `database` field to represent the